-The Companies Bill 2012 is the culmination of a work programme commenced by the then Department of Enterprise and Employment in 1999, with the establishment of a company law consolidation project.
+The Act is the culmination of a work programme commenced by the then Department of Enterprise and Employment in 1999, with the establishment of a company law consolidation project.
 The following year the Company Law Review Group (CLRG) was established on a non-statutory basis, being put on a statutory footing by the Company Law Enforcement Act 2001, Part 7.
-Click here to access all the CLRG reports.

 For the most part, the Act simply restates the existing law without changes.
 However, the Act is also a reforming statute which contains streamlining reforms in areas such as governance, legal capacity and mergers.
 Many of these measures have proven extremely effective in assisting enterprises to deal with provisions in the previous Companies Acts relating to capital maintenance and creditor protection in an efficient manner while not compromising the integrity of the protections provided to interested parties under Irish company law.
 As a consequence, and because our company law is for the most part very similar to UK company law (and often company law court decisions in the UK have persuasive effect in Irish courts) Irish company law has become a part of the positive attributes of Ireland for the location of international business.

 Since its enactment, a number of anomalies have arisen in practice, some of which have been resolved by subsequent amendments.
 Our corporate team is alive to the up to date series of amendments and corrections which have been made and those which are pending, ensuring that our clients are not wrong footed by some of the anomalies in implementing the various helpful procedures introduced under the Act.